 Interestingly though.
-I didn’t start in HR function.
+I didn’t start in an HR function.
 I started with coding, mainly Java, PL/SQL.
 I didn’t even know what Human Resource function is and does back then!

-One of my assignments included working on a quarterly performance evaluation system and that’s how started learning more about HR domain.
+One of my assignments included working on a quarterly performance evaluation system and that’s how started learning more about the HR domain.

-DK: Well if you want to talk about benefits of D&I, I think there is no end to it.
-There are many examples of products that were designed without a diverse team and hence failed to address needs of other customer segments.
+DK: Well if you want to talk about the benefits of D&I, I think there is no end to it.
+There are many examples of products that were designed without a diverse team and hence failed to address the needs of other customer segments.

-The first ever car airbags and seatbelts were built to protect taller, heavier passengers due to which women and children were at a huge risk.
+The first-ever car airbags and seatbelts were built to protect taller, heavier passengers due to which women and children were at a huge risk.
 While airbags became mandatory in some countries in the 90s itself, it was only after 20 years they were properly tested with female statue dummies.

 Another example is facial recognition technology.
-Even the top-performing facial recognition systems misidentify darker skinned individuals at rates five to 10 times higher than they do white skin.
+Even the top-performing facial recognition systems misidentify darker-skinned individuals at rates five to 10 times higher than they do white skin.

 In both these examples, the products could have benefitted from engaging a more diverse background right from requirements to design; before you go to market and face serious implications.

 And so – for any organization, D&I is not a choice anymore.
 It needs to be a part of every organization’s DNA.
-And this is where the talent marketplace can be a game changer
+And this is where the talent marketplace can be a game-changer.

 You can open doors for a more inclusive environment within the company, simply by using the Talent Marketplace for a short-term project.

 On the other hand, if I talk purely about the technical aspect, talent marketplace technology now provides you with an option, to completely hide the identity of the candidate.
 You don’t see the picture, you don’t see the name, you don’t see the nationality, race, religion, anything – you just see the skills and experiences and that’s what really matters.
-Any unconscious human bias in this situation will not get a change to surface as the bias forming attributes are not visible at all
+Any unconscious human bias in this situation will not get a chance to surface as the bias-forming attributes are not visible at all

 At both Seagate and Schneider, we chose to reduce the possibility of bias creep by design.
 While setting up the system we simply eliminated employee information attributes like gender, race, age, ethnicity, nationality, etc. from the talent marketplace data.
 Some other organizations I know of have chosen to keep the name and pictures out as well!

 The second important aspect, which I really like about Gloat and a few other similar products in the market, is that there is a bias detection mechanism built in to mitigate bias creep (if any).
-Unlike human actions, its easier to track and identify bias in AI applications, introduce noise and reset it.
+Unlike human actions, it’s easier to track and identify bias in AI applications, introduce noise, and reset it.

 To truly manifest that right talent at the right place, and to have the whole world as your talent pool, it’s critical to shed our biases.
-And without the augmented intelligence supporting us, it can be slow and painful.
+And without augmented intelligence supporting us, it can be slow and painful.